Chatlada-Nina/serenity-relax-and-spa/README.md

 - The radio button in the Booking form didn't work properly
    - When I click on both radio buttons, they were selected both and can not undo it.
 I want users select just one button(new or old member)
    - I found out that I have different value for name attribute so to solve this issue, I needed to have a same name to radio buttons.
 Now It works properly as I wanted.

+- During the deployment I have a temporary issue from Github which showed failed to deploy but not something cause by my code.

 ## Deployment & Local deployment